qgis/QGIS-Documentation/source/docs/training_manual/processing/interpolation.rst

 The final filter layer, with a reduced set of points, should look similar to the original one, but it contains a smaller number of points.
 You can check that by comparing their attribute tables.

-Now let's rasterize the layer using the *Shapes to grid* algorithm.
+Now let's rasterize the layer using the *Rasterize* algorithm.

 .. image:: img/interpolation/rasterize.png